 Herzing University had its beginning in 1965 when it started as a computer training institute in Milwaukee, Wisconsin.
 In 1970, the name was changed to Herzing Institute and the organization began to grow through the acquisition of other schools.
 These included the Wisconsin School of Electronics in Madison, Wisconsin, which has a history dating back to 1948.
-Later the Milwaukee location was closed in favor of the Madison location but the system headquarters has remained in Milwaukee.
-The name of the school was changed to Herzing College in 1996 and the institution has grown to include campuses in eight states plus an online division which is located with the system headquarters.
-With the addition of graduate programs, the name was changed to Herzing University in 2009.
+Later, the Milwaukee location was closed in favor of the Madison location but the system headquarters has remained in Milwaukee.
+The name of the school was changed to Herzing College in 1996, and the institution has grown to include campuses in eight states plus an online division, which is located with the system headquarters.
+The addition of graduate programs in 2009 led to the school's current name, Herzing University.

 Founded in 1970, Herzing University has provided training in the Akron area continuously since that date.
 The school, which became a campus of Herzing University in 2003 and changed names from Akron Institute in 2013, has grown to its present size with the addition of programs, increases in staff, and expansion of facilities, necessitating a move to a larger building in 2004.

 The college was founded in 1949 as Massey Junior College.
 Massey Junior College became part of Herzing in 1979.
-Organizationally, Herzing University-Atlanta is the main campus of two additional campuses in New Orleans, Louisiana and Orlando, Florida.
 The Atlanta campus moved to its present location in 2005.

 Initially founded as Electronic Computer Programming Institute in 1965 at 1218 South 20th Street, the college was acquired by Herzing in 1968.
 In December 1994, the college was moved to its present address at 280 West Valley Avenue, Birmingham, Alabama.